fkie-cad/drivstaller/README.md

 	* 2: Auto (started automatically by the SCM)
 	* 3: Demand (Default) (started by the SCM with a call to StartService, i.e. the /o parameter)
 	* 4: Disabled
+* /d A driver dependency.
+If more dependencies are needed, pass more /d options (<= 0x10) in the required order.
 * /h Print help.

 The /i, /u, /o, /x options are exclusive.